Non-Abelian Chern band in rhombohedral graphene multilayers

 where we assume a relative dielectric constant $\epsilon_r = 5$ and a gate separation $d = 25\,\mathrm{nm}$ in this study.
 The single-particle density matrix $P(\bm{k})$ and the form factor $\Lambda_{\bm{q}}(\bm{k})$ are written in the basis of single-particle eigenstates as

 where $\langle \cdots \rangle$ denotes the expectation value with respect to the many-body ground state at a given electron filling.
 The total energy $E_{\rm{tot}}$ is evaluated as

-The Hartree term $h_{\rm{H}}(\bm{k})$, the Fock term $h_{\rm{F}}(\bm{k})$, the density matrix $P(\bm{k})$, and the form factors $\Lambda_{\bm{q}}(\bm{k})$ are all defined within the first moiré Brillouin zone and periodic with respect to $\bm{k}$.
-In contrast, the wave vector $\bm{q}$ of $\Lambda_{\bm{q}}(\bm{k})$ is not restricted to the first Brillouin zone; it must be specified for each $\bm{q}$ vector across distant Brillouin zones.
-In our numerical implementation, we divide each moir\'{e} Brillouin zone into a uniform $24 \times 24$ $\bm{k}$-point mesh.
-In Eq.~\eqref{eq_Fock_form}, the summation over $\bm{G}^M$ is restricted to 19 moiré Brillouin zones defined by $\bm{G}^M = n_1 \bm{G}^M_1 + n_2 \bm{G}^M_2$ with $|n_1|, |n_2| \leq 2$, while the summation over $\bm{q}$ is carried out for each $\bm{q}$ vector at every $\bm{k}$-point in the $24 \times 24$ mesh covering all these zones.
-For the Hartree-Fock calculation, we include the lowest 7 conduction bands for each spin and valley.
+The Hartree term $h_{\rm{H}}(\bm{k})$, the Fock term $h_{\rm{F}}(\bm{k})$, the density matrix $P(\bm{k})$, and the form factors $\Lambda_{\bm{q}}(\bm{k})$ are all defined within the first moiré BZ and periodic with respect to $\bm{k}$.
+In contrast, the wave vector $\bm{q}$ of $\Lambda_{\bm{q}}(\bm{k})$ is not restricted to the first BZ; it must be specified for each $\bm{q}$ vector across distant BZs.
+In our numerical implementation, we divide each moir\'{e} BZ into a uniform $24 \times 24$ $\bm{k}$-point mesh.
+In Eq.~\eqref{eq_Fock_form}, the summation over $\bm{G}^M$ is restricted to 19 moiré BZs defined by $\bm{G}^M = n_1 \bm{G}^M_1 + n_2 \bm{G}^M_2$ with $|n_1|, |n_2| \leq 2$, while the summation over $\bm{q}$ is carried out for each $\bm{q}$ vector at every $\bm{k}$-point in the $24 \times 24$ mesh covering all these zones.
+For the Hartree-Fock calculation, we include the lowest 7 conduction bands for each spin and valley (Ref.~\cite{SM}).
 To explore the ground state at filling $\nu=2$, we initialize $P(\bm{k})$ with small random complex numbers.
 Two electrons are assigned per assumed unit cell, either both in the same valley or one in each of the $K$ and $K'$ valleys.
 The self-consistent iterations are continued until the electron density matrix $P(\bm{k})$ converges.